ipluchino/BLDR-Technical-Task/README.md

   - id is the id of the item to be rented.
 - Query Parameters:
   -  startDate (required): The starting date of the rental period.
+      - Must be a valid date in the format MM-DD-YYYY.
+Cannot be after endDate.
   -  endDate (required): The ending date of the rental period.
+      - Must be a valid date in the format MM-DD-YYYY.
+Cannot be before startDate.
 - Example: POST localhost:3000/rent/5?startDate=05-02-2025&endDate=05-05-2025

 ### 5. Return an item (POST)